senseshift/senseshift.github.io/docs/hardware/haptic-actuators/overview.md

 There are 2 main types of haptic actuators: **eccentric rotating mass (ERM)** and **linear resonant actuators (LRA)**

-Both types can be used with OpenHaptics, though, ERMs are much easier, since **LRAs require additional drivers ICs**
+Both types can be used with SenseShift, though, ERMs are much easier, since **LRAs require additional drivers ICs**

 ## Difference between ERMs and LRAs